Stuwert/express-pg-practice/README.md

 ```
 When I submit the form for a new book
 Then I should return to my list of all books
+And I should see my new book listed with all books
 ```

 __#3__